ricardojoserf/FakeRebootAlert/README.md

 # FakeRebootAlert

-This is a basic Windows Application designed to display a popup prompting users to reboot their machine.
+This is a basic Windows Forms App designed to display a popup asking users to reboot their machine.
 It can be useful in scenarios where a system restart is necessary for changes to take effect, such as when modifications have been made to registry keys (e.g., Protected Process Light (PPL) settings).

 To make it look legitimate, the popup message includes the system's hostname and the icon of a program installed in the machine.
-The icon is included as a base64 blob and can be updated for the icon of any other program.
+The icon is included as a base64 blob and can be updated for the icon of any other program using the variable "*base64Icon*" in *Program.cs* file.

 ![img1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/refs/heads/master/images/fakerebootalert/Screenshot_1.png)